 This is an ongoing series where Attorney Zach Herbert outlines the phases of an average personal injury case.
 Not every case will follow this exact outline, as each case is different.
-If you missed the first installment in this series, visit it here “Different Phases of a Personal Injury Case” on the Herbert Law Group blog.
+If you missed the first installment in this series, visit it here “Different Phases of a Personal Injury Case” on the Herbert Law blog.

 Once you have taken the first steps in beginning a personal injury claim, you will likely want to know what to expect next.
 After reporting your claim and going through liability determination, you should expect to go through these phases in your personal injury case next.